GHolmes04/node-express-generator-08/README.md

 it is time to shut down.
 In these handlers, we can clean things up -- e.g., close database connections -- and call `process.exit`.

+###models/*
+This is where your database models go.
+We'll gloss over this for now because we will have ample opportunity to discuss it as it comes up in following lessons.

+###lib/*
+This is where we place our configuration and miscellaneous files.
+By having out configuration constants as modules, we make it easy for ourselves (and others) to modify them for special cases or deployment.

+###log/*
+This is where you have your logging middleware write logs.
+Make sure to add this directory to your .gitignore!

 ##Run your application
 `cd` into the root directory of your application (the same one you ran the generator in) and run this command: